 I believe digital assets are going to play a big role in this industry.
-Gur industry's iPhone moment happens when all of these different touchpoints in financial services converge.
-This is where the real transformation in digital access happens."

 I always think about the "iPhone moment" - something we've all experienced.
 It was that moment when you opened the box and turned on your iPhone for the first time.
 You probably found yourself saying, "Wow!
 I can click this.
 I'm online.
 I can listen to my music.
 Answer emails.
 See all my text messages."
 That moment was magic.
 Because when I was growing up, my phone was attached to the wall, my TV was in another room, and I listened to the radio while driving.